Construction

 No. of housing mortgages signed

-Construction companies have increased their investment in research and development for sustainable projects that aim to reduce their carbon footprint at a time when the economy is in the process of decarbonisation.
-The so-called ‘new construction’ sector has already begun the process of reducing the rate at which it generates waste (close to 50% of the total) and transport emissions by using products with high recycling rates and applying technology in proprietary systems involving process automation.
+In recent years, the sector has also invested more in research and innovation, which has strengthened the proposals of the Spanish Construction Technology Platform regarding the development of new technological systems, solutions, and materials that favour the construction of more sustainable, efficient, and healthy buildings.
+Data from the Regional Ministry of Innovation, Industry, Trade, and Tourism show a rise in the certification of homes with maximum energy efficiency, from 910 to 1,742 in one year.
+The so-called ‘new construction’ sector has also begun the process of reducing the rate at which it generates waste (close to 50% of the total) and transport emissions by using products with high recycling rates and applying technology in proprietary systems involving process automation.